DevoupsFR/scss-onsave/README.md

 Atom package to run the scss command when you save a `.scss` or `.sass` file.

 ## Dependencies
-* Sass Ruby gem.
+* Sass command.

-To install this dependency, execute `gem install sass`
+To install this dependency, execute `npm install -g sass` For more information, please visit: https://sass-lang.com/install

+### Update 0.3.0 ###

+Since version 0.3, the module uses to compile the command installed with npm.
+For compatibility reasons, we have left the operation with "Sass Ruby gem" by default.
+**Please specify the parameter `useNpmSass` to `true` if you use the npm command.**

 ## Installation